27th Special Operations Wing to participate in Talisman Sabre 2023

 |Downloads:

-This work, 27th Special Operations Wing to participate in Talisman Sabre 2023, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 27th Special Operations Wing to participate in Talisman Sabre 2023, by 1st Lt.
+Hannah Canales, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT